yuzzfeng/hugo-theme-console/content/news/2024_DAAD_PPP/index.md

 +++
-title = "Funding received from DAAD PPP with University of Glasgow" date = "2024-12-12"
+title = "🎯 Funding received from DAAD PPP with University of Glasgow" date = "2024-12-12"
 +++